In this post, you are going to learn about the most dangerous fenugreek side effects and how you can avoid them.

-I know that this is going to surprise most of you, but it’s the reality, if you are a breastfeeding mother and you consume fenugreek, during the first few days, it can cause your newborn gas, upset stomach, and even diarrhea.
+I know that this is going to surprise most of you, but it’s the reality, if you are a breastfeeding mother and you consume fenugreek, during the first few days, it can cause your newborn gas, upset stomach, and even diarrhoea.

 This may be very frustrating, especially to new mothers, so, if you notice that your infant is having digestive problems and you are taking fenugreek, you need to stop immediately.

-You can start taking fenugreek one week later after everything calms down but in general, the moment you notice any issues with your nursing infant, you need to stop your fenugreek intake as soon as possible.
+You can start taking fenugreek one week later after everything calms down, but in general, the moment you notice any issues with your nursing infant, you need to stop your fenugreek intake as soon as possible.